jmbhughes/csci5229hw/hw6/README.md

-# HW5: James Marcus hughes
+# HW6: James Marcus hughes

 ## Description
-In this homework, I built upon my three-dimensional scene consisting of a couple mugs, a couple ferris wheels, and a ferris wheel seat.
-We now have lighting!

 ## Build Instructions
 Use `make` to build.

 ## Run Instructions
-Run `hw5` executable with no parameters.
+Run `hw6` executable with no parameters.

 ### Keybindings
 To interact with the world, rotate your view using the arrow keys.